Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

-\textbf{Exploiting GHS by Polycentric Urban Structure.} As we know, polycentric city structure affects urban traffic~\cite{nilforoshan2023human,jun2020effects,zuo2024interactions,rong2022inspection,louail2014mobile,louf2013modeling,pan2024whither,sun2020effects,zhao2024unravelling}.
-The above analysis also suggests that the distance to the city center is the primary factor affecting the choice of the residence location of households and thus the reduction of commuting distance by home swapping.
+\textbf{Exploiting GHS by Polycentric Urban Structure.} As we know, the polycentric city structure affects urban traffic congestion and carbon emissions~\cite{nilforoshan2023human,jun2020effects,zuo2024interactions,rong2022inspection,louail2014mobile,louf2013modeling,pan2024whither,sun2020effects,zhao2024unravelling}.
+The above analysis also suggests that the distance to the city center is the primary socio-demographic factor affecting the choice of the residence location of households and the reduction of commuting distance by home swapping.
 We thus study whether a polycentric urban structure could reduce significantly the average commuting distance.
 In this case, by shifting from a monocentric city model, where most activities are concentrated in a single region, to a polycentric model, with multiple centers of activity across the city.
-This approach could lead to a more balanced spatial distribution of living-working locations, allowing a more efficient use of transportation infrastructure, reducing travel times and carbon emissions, improving accessibility to amenities and services, and hence enhancing the quality of life for urban residents.
+This approach could lead to a more balanced spatial distribution of living-working locations, allowing a more efficient use of transportation infrastructure, reducing travel time and carbon emissions, improving accessibility to amenities and services, and hence enhancing the quality of life for urban residents.

 In this analysis, several new activity centers are added to Shijiazhuang in addition to the original city center, each in a relatively bustling area of the city, with a distance of more than 3 km between each pair of centers.
 We assume that this is a policy-driven scenario, since city centers are planned by the city government at specific locations such that the development of infrastructures will follow, and residents are attracted to these new city centers owing to the expected development.